uritrejo/eforms-gpp-library/README.md

 [![Maven](https://img.shields.io/badge/Maven-3.6+-blue.svg)](https://maven.apache.org/)
 [![License](https://img.shields.io/badge/License-MIT-green.svg)](#license)

-A comprehensive Java library for analyzing and enhancing public procurement notices with **Green Public Procurement (GPP)** criteria and environmental sustainability recommendations.
+A Java library that can identify **Green Public Procurement (GPP)** criteria and apply the necessary modificatins to eForm contract notices.
+The goal is to facilitate the use of GPP in digital procurement in Europe.

 ## 🌱 What is Green Public Procurement?

 Green Public Procurement (GPP) is a process whereby public authorities seek to procure goods, services, and works with a reduced environmental impact throughout their life cycle.
 This library helps transform standard procurement notices into environmentally conscious ones by:

 -   Analyzing procurement content using **CPV codes** (Common Procurement Vocabulary)
--   Identifying relevant **EU GPP criteria** and environmental requirements
+-   Identifying relevant **GPP criteria**
 -   Suggesting concrete improvements and patches
 -   Automatically applying environmental enhancements to notices

 ## ✨ Key Features

 -   📄 **eForms Standard Support** - Load and parse procurement notices from XML (eForms standard)
--   🔍 **Smart Analysis** - Analyze notices to identify relevant GPP criteria based on CPV codes and procurement categories
+-   🔍 **Analysis** - Analyze notices to identify relevant GPP criteria based on CPV codes and procurement categories
--   🌿 **Environmental Enhancement** - Suggest improvements and patches for better environmental sustainability
+-   🌿 **Environmental Enhancement** - Suggest improvements and patches for better environmental sustainability indicators
--   🔧 **Automated Patching** - Apply patches to create enhanced notice versions with GPP compliance
+-   🔧 **Automated Patching** - Apply patches to integrate the GPP indicators directly into the notices
 -   📚 **Comprehensive Knowledge Base** - Domain knowledge management for GPP documents, criteria, and patches
 -   🎯 **Ambition Levels** - Support for Core and Comprehensive GPP criteria levels
--   🏗️ **Lot-based Analysis** - Per-lot analysis for complex multi-lot procurements

 ## 🚀 Quick Start